Skip to content

 WebServer/REST port controller and optional legacy web listener

 Changing peer ports while connected can be confusing.
-After changing TCP or UDP ports, reconnect or restart the session, then re-run reachability checks.
+Runtime P2P port rebinds are intentionally restart-only for guarded profiles, so restart the app after changing TCP or UDP ports, then re-run reachability checks.

 Leave binding empty unless a specific interface or address is required.